Spy × Family: Musical

 A musical adaptation, titled Musical Spy × Family (ミュージカル スパイファミリー, Myūjikaru Supai Famirī), was reported to be in production under Toho Stage's production on May 1, 2022.
 The musical premiered at Tokyo's Imperial Theatre in March 2023, with a nationwide tour following in April and May of the same year.

 On September 30, 2022, it was announced that the musical play would debut on March 8, 2023, with Win Morisaki and Hiroki Suzuki playing Loid Forger, while Fuka Yuduki and Mirei Sasaki played Yor Forger.
 For Anya's role, the actor(s) would be selected via audition.
 The cast also featured Kurumu Okamiya and Tsubasa Takizawa as Yuri Briar, Kento Kinouchi as Franky Franklin, Manato Asaka as Sylvia Sherwood, Sōma Suzuki as Henry Henderson, and Nonoka Yamaguchi as Fiona Frost.
 G2 took the director, screenplay and lyric writer roles, while Shuhei Kamimura was in charge of composing, arranging, and directing the music.
 For the nationwide tour, the musical was performed in the Kobelco Grand Hall at Hyogo Performing Arts Center in Nishinomiya, Hyōgo Prefecture in April and at Hakata-za Theatre in Fukuoka, Fukuoka Prefecture in May.
 On December 14, 2022, the cast for Anya Forger was announced; she would be played interchangeably by four actresses: Risa Masuda, Aoi Ikemuda, Miharu Izawa and Miharu Fukuchi.

 A second musical play was announced during the Jump Festa '25 event on December 21, 2024.
-It is scheduled to be perform in multiple cities from September 20 to December 30, 2025.
-The cast including Win Morisaki as Loid and Fuka Yuduki as Yor will reprise their roles from the first musical play, while Genki Hirakata and Sora Kazuki will play Loid and Yor respectively.
-The staff will host auditions for child actors for Anya.
+It was performed in multiple cities from September 20 to December 30, 2025.
+The cast including Win Morisaki as Loid and Fuka Yuduki as Yor reprised their roles from the first musical play, while Genki Hirakata and Sora Kazuki played Loid and Yor respectively.
+The staff hosted auditions for child actors for Anya.
 On June 14, 2025, the cast for Anya Forger was announced; she would be played interchangeably by four actresses: Rana Izutani, Mirei Tsukino, Mio Nishiyama and Nonoka Murakata.
+An official replay of the musical will be streamend on the Taiwanese platform, KKTIX, and the Japanese version of the streaming service, Hulu, from July 6-20, 2026.